eldub1999/n8n-document-processor/approach.md

    - Support for drag-and-drop uploads
    - Progress indicators for large files
    - Client-side validation before upload
+   - Duplicate detection and user notifications

 2. **Document Management**:
    - Intuitive list view with sorting and filtering
    - Preview functionality for common file types
    - Batch operations for efficiency
+   - Version history access and management
+   - Options to replace existing documents with new versions

 3. **Responsive Design**:
    - Mobile-friendly interface